tuancode/feedreader/README.md

 INSTALLATION
 ------------
-### Automation
 1. You only need to run install file follow command in project root directory

         $./install

 2. The project is installed successful if you can see this message.

-        BUILD FINISHED

-### Semi-Automation
-1. You need install project packages dependency by run command in project root directory

-        $composer install

-2. You can start build with phing in project root directory.

-        $vendor/phing/phing/bin/phing

-3. If error occurs during building process, you may want to try to run build command with root permission.

-        $sudo vendor/phing/phing/bin/phing

-4. The project is installed successful if you can see this message.

         BUILD FINISHED